 What kind of case is mentioned (domestic relations, criminal, civil)?
 Give a one-sentence summary of the facts of the case.
-NA/leigh aggretic hagging on hagged their aggretic district aggretation Which court is hearing or heard this case (county, district, appellate)?
+Which court is hearing or heard this case (county, district, appellate)?
 What are the arguments of the appellant?
 What are the main arguments of the appellee?
 How you would decide this case?